Brown-headed Nuthatch

 White-breasted Nuthatch

-Larger with a black cap and stark white face; lacks the brown crown and squeaky call.
+Larger with a black cap (in males) and a completely white face without the brown cap or nape spot.

 Red-breasted Nuthatch